 “By sending a family five profiles of sitters who could cover the appointment, they’ll always wonder what might’ve been, and not necessarily have as great an experience as if we just said, ‘This sitter fits you perfectly,’” Sandler says.
 “I think that people’s response to our company has gotten better and better since we’ve been able to start implementing that successfully.”

-Amy Cuddy’s “Your body language shapes who you are” also resonated with the group Amy Cuddy: Your body language shapes who you are —so much so that they decided to show the talk at a quarterly meeting with all the agency’s sitters to underline the importance of body language.
+Amy Cuddy’s “Your body language shapes who you are” also resonated with the group Amy Cuddy: Your body language may shape who you are —so much so that they decided to show the talk at a quarterly meeting with all the agency’s sitters to underline the importance of body language.
 This larger group also watched Drew Dudley’s “Everyday leadership” — the part where he describes handing out lollipops at his student union in college, and four years later, hearing from another student who told him that getting a lollipop that day helped her overcome her fear of starting college.

 “It was a chance to talk about the impact that we all have on people that we don’t realize,” says Sandler, “and things that we can do to help maximize the possibility of lollipop moments.”